grifferz/ongoing-struggle/content/pages/about.md

 [extra]
 +++

+{{ inline_image(src="/img/profile-violet-round-450px.png" alt="Andy with Violet the greyhound") }}

 ## The author

 Hi, I'm Andy!
-I'm an end-of-the-Gen-X-cohort computer-toucher and my pronouns are he/him.
+I'm a tail-end-of-the-Gen-X-cohort computer-toucher and my pronouns are he/him.
 I've been professionally touching computers since about 1994, generally with job titles like "systems administrator", "systems engineer", "devops", "SRE" and so on.
 Since 2009 though my full time job has been running [BitFolk](https://bitfolk.com/), a VM hosting company.

 Since 2020 I've also been a
 [professional dog sitter](https://dogsitter.services/)!
 I specialise in